cvc5/ethos/user_manual.md

 - `(declare-consts <lit-category> <type>)` declares the class of symbols denoted by the literal category to have the given type.
 - `(define <symbol> (<typed-param>*) <term>)`, which is identical to `define-fun` but the body term is not type checked against a reference type.

 > Variables are internally treated the same as constants by the ALF checker, but are provided as a separate category, e.g. for user signatures that wish to distinguish universally quantified variables from free constants.
-They also have a relationship with user-defined binders, see [binders](#binders)
+They also have a relationship with user-defined binders, see [binders](#binders).

-> Symbols cannot be overloaded in the ALF checker.
+> Limited cases of symbol overloading are supported, see [overloading](#overloading).

 ### Example: Basic Declarations